 You will then need to select a neighborhood to live in.
 If you want to live close to workplaces, then areas close to Center City are options as well as more affordable and popular neighborhoods in the Northeast and Northwest Philly.
-The main employment regions of the greater Philadelphia area are Center City and King of Prussia (KOP).
+The main employment regions / locations of jobs in the greater Philadelphia area are Center City and King of Prussia (KOP).

 4. Sign Up For Utilities